-By the time the Ego leaves Devachan for another rebirth all that was left of the previous lower quaternary has ceased to be as a vehicle for the individual Spirit or Ego.
-After the spiritual content of the previous life experience has been abstracted from them, these vehicles comprising the soul of the ex-personality sooner or later disintegrate.
+By the time the Ego leaves Devachan for another rebirth all that was left of the previous personality has ceased to be.
+After the spiritual content of the previous life experience has been abstracted, the vehicles comprising the soul of the ex-personality sooner or later disintegrate.
 We are familiar with the means of the disposal of the physical body.
-On the inner planes the etheric vital counterpart of it disintegrates along with the physical body, liberating the previously held prâna or vital force.
-The desire and emotional vehicle (kamarupa) which becomes separate only after death-it does not have a separate existence during life - is left with a kind of shadow consciousness for a while, but it too in due time disintegrates.
-The disintegration of this vehicle may in exceptional cases be delayed many centuries, but in any case it is certainly delayed until the ingestion of all relevant life experience and the extraction of its spiritual content have been completed.
+On the inner plane the astral vital counterpart of it disintegrates along with the physical body, liberating the previously held prana or vital force.
+The desire and emotional vehicle (kamarupa), which incidentally becomes separate only after death not having a separate discrete existence during life, is left.
+It has a kind of shadow consciousness for a while, and then it too in due time disintegrates.
+The disintegration of this vehicle may in exceptional cases be delayed even up to many centuries, but in any case it is certainly delayed until the ingestion of all relevant life experience and the extraction of its spiritual content have been completed.
 Not until this has been accomplished does the Ego reawaken to start its conscious devachanic experience.

-All theosophical students are familiar with the two aspects or levels of mind.
-The one, the higher one, associated with Monad, constitutes the third element of the Egoic trinity.
-The other, the lower one, forms a mental element in the kama vehicle, the two coming together forming a psychic duad, the animal soul, sometimes so called.
+There are two aspects or levels of mind.
+The one, the higher one, associated with Monad, constitutes, as we have seen, the third element of the Egoic trinity.
+The other, the lower one, forms a mental element closely associated with the kama vehicle, with which it forms a psychic duad, the animal soul, sometimes so called.
 This is the mortal soul of man.
-After death the Ego, until it awakens in Devachan as we saw, is encased in this kama-manasic shell while the process, normally a long one, of gestation, the assimilation by the Ego of the fruits of the past life of value to it, takes place.
+After death the Ego, until it awakens in Devachan, is encased in this kama-manasic shell while the process, normally a long one, of gestation, or the assimilation by the Ego of the fruits of the past life of value to it, takes place.
 During this time, so we are told, the Ego - contrary to spiritualistic belief - is always unconscious.
-There is apparently no conscious existence for the Ego in the psychic realms or kamaloka, in the normal case after death, all appearances to the contrary notwithstanding.
+There is apparently no conscious existence for the Ego in the psychic realms of kamaloka in the normal case after death, all appearances to the contrary notwithstanding.
 Only adepts can use the kamarupa as a vehicle of consciousness.

 Death then for the Ego is a release.
-For the personality it is an ending, as in the case of a globe passing into its $mah\hat{a}pralaya$ , when it parts with its life principles for ever and the globe itself dies and disintegrates in time.
-The life principles go into abeyance, until a new world or universal period of activity, or in the case of a man a new incarnation, is due, then the essential elements of the previous world (or personal) existence are reassembled to form the inner principles for the new period of objective existence of the globe (or man).
-It is in these essential elements (skandhas) that are stored the karmic results of previous existences.
-It is said that in the case of a man's psychic body the very material of the old one is gathered together again.
+For the personality it is an ending.
+There is a parallel in the case of a globe like our Earth when its passes into mahapralaya, at the end of its life when it parts with its life principles for ever.
+The globe itself dies and like other bodies disintegrates in time.
+The life principles go into abeyance, (the laya centre) until a new world or universal period of activity, or as in the case of a man a new incarnation, is due, then the essential 'soul' elements of the previous world (or personal) existence are re-assembled to form the inner principles of the new globe (or man) for a new period of objective existence.
+It is these residual elements (skandhas) that are stored as the karmic results of previous existences.
+It is said that in the case of a man's psychic body the very material of the old one is re-assembled.
 Karmic results mean those effects resulting from causes set going in our lives.
 We are accumulating these every moment of our living.
-They determine the nature of our next life, both as to what kind of personality we shall present to the world and to a degree our future circumstances.
+They determine the nature of our next life, both as to what kind of personality we shall present to the world and, to a degree, our future circumstances.